rust-lang/cargo/src/doc/src/reference/environment-variables.md

                          current working directory of the build script when it starts.
 * `CARGO_MANIFEST_LINKS` — the manifest `links` value.
+* `CARGO_MAKEFLAGS` — Contains parameters needed for Cargo's [jobserver]
+                      implementation to parallelize subprocesses.
+                      Rustc or cargo invocations from build.rs can already read `CARGO_MAKEFLAGS`, but GNU Make requires the flags to be specified either directly as arguments, or through the `MAKEFLAGS` environment variable.
+                      Currently Cargo doesn't set the `MAKEFLAGS` variable, but it's free for build scripts invoking GNU Make to set it to the contents of `CARGO_MAKEFLAGS`.
 * `CARGO_FEATURE_<name>` — For each activated feature of the package being built, this environment variable will be present where `<name>` is the name of the feature uppercased